suvorovrain/Ferari/CONTRIBUTING.md

 # Contributing
 Rules of contributing to our project.
-1. If you want to add your own feature or fix something in our code, please create your own branch to do it.
+1. If you want to add your own feature or fix something in our code, please create your own fork to do it.
 2. Please name your commits using Present Simple ("Add..." instead of "Added...")
 3. Once your branch is complete, you can make a pull request into "main" branch and wait for it to be reviewed.
 4. Description of pull request is required to be written.